 There is a powerful connection between people and the critical landscapes that nourish the Northwest’s ecosystems and communities.
-Our investments in this program serve the larger goal of engaging citizens and communicating their conservation interests to decision-makers.
+Our investments in this program served the larger goal of engaging citizens and communicating their conservation interests to decision-makers.

-Resting at the crossroads between the Rockies and the Cascades, connecting forested and shrub-steppe ecosystems.
-This fast-growing region is home to a diverse and active population with increasing influence on statewide policies.
+Resting at the crossroads between the Rockies and the Cascades, connecting forested and shrub-steppe ecosystems, this fast-growing region is home to a diverse and active population with increasing influence on statewide policies.

-A rare east-west linkage zone between the Yellowstone and Salmon-Selway ecoregions, spanning low elevation wetlands and high alpine terrain.
-This region is tremendously important to the continued viability of many species and faces increasing pressures from irresponsible development.
+A rare east-west linkage zone between the Yellowstone and Salmon-Selway ecoregions, spanning low elevation wetlands and high alpine terrain, this region is tremendously important to the continued viability of many species and faces increasing pressures from irresponsible development.

 By the time we closed our doors in 2020, we aimed to see: